PavanRangani/docs/docs/prd/legal-entities/joint.md

   - Both of the field is a auto-complete dropdown of the individuals.
 - If same name joint already exists then system show error message like `Joint already exists`.
 - If both of the individuals are same then show error message like `Both Individuals can't be same`.
+- Error message for individual already exists in any joint: `Already associated in active joint`.